Mohammad Doroudian

 Mohammad Doroudian (محمد درودیان) is an Iranian writer, historian, researcher and theorist.

-He was born on 1959 in Tehran.
-He is active in writing the history of the Iran-Iraq War.
+Doroudian was born on 1959 in Tehran, and actively writes about the history of the Iran-Iraq War.
 He holds a BA in History from Shahid Beheshti University.
 More than seventeen books have been published by Mohammad Doroudian so far.
 He is one of the elect of the 31st Iran's Book of the Year Awards and the winner of the 8th Holy Defense Year Book Award.

 Life and educations

 Mohammad Doroudian was born in Tehran, Iran in 1959.
 He spent elementary school in one of the lower schools of Tehran.
 But because of the poor financial situation, he was forced to work and earn a living, so he went to night school in the second year of secondary school.
 Since 1980, his studies were interrupted by his presence in the Iran-Iraq War.
 In 1987, he was admitted to Shahid Beheshti University, but again due to the war he began his studies with two years delay in 1989.
 He finally completed his university studies in 1992 and obtained his bachelor's degree in history.